microsoft/retina/docs/04-Captures/readme.md

 The command syntax is `kubectl retina capture create [--flags]`.

-Check out the [Capture Command](../04-Captures/cli.md) documentation for more details.
+Refer to the [Capture Command](../04-Captures/cli.md) documentation for more details.

 #### Example